AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

 Solution: Generics
 --------------------

-* A generic unit is a unit that does not exist
+* A :dfn:`generic unit` is a unit that does not exist
 * It is a pattern based on properties
 * The instantiation applies the pattern to certain parameters